-This Project will protect the Hueco-Mesilla Bolsons Aquifer which is the principal aquifer of El Paso and Ciudad Juarez.
-Since Vinton is located approximately 12 miles from the U.S./Mexico border, impacts from Vinton are not likely to be readily detected in Mexico; however, it contributes to the regional efforts to protect and maintain the aquifer.
+Since Vinton is located approximately 12 miles from the U.S.-Mexico border, impacts from the Project are not likely to be readily detected in Mexico; however, the Project will support regional efforts to protect and maintain the Hueco-Mesilla Bolson Aquifer, which is the main aquifer serving El Paso and Ciudad Juarez.

-Once this Project is completed, treated wastewater from Vinton will be discharged to the Rio Grande.
-The Project will slightly increase the volume of water discharging to the Rio Grande, but the quality of the discharge will not change as a result of this Project.
-Overall the Transboundary Impacts of this project will be negligible.
+Upon Project completion, treated wastewater from Vinton will be discharged to the Rio Grande.
+The volume of water discharged to the river will increase slightly as a result of this Project.
+Overall, the transboundary impacts of this Project will be negligible.

-No other transboundary impacts are anticipated for the Project.
+No other transboundary impacts are anticipated as a result of the Project.